-When a welcome window appears on the screen, users should choose "Install Driver".

-Click on the "AC'97 driver".
+- Please put the Support CD provided in your mainboard package into the CD-ROM drive. - 3 Click on the "VIA Chipset Driver". - When a welcome window appears on the screen, users should choose "Install Driver". - Click on the "AC'97 driver".

-Click on the "VIA Chipset Driver".
+5 • Press "Next" button to continue.

-· When asking you to install

-or remove the audio driver,

-please select "Install" and press "Next" button to
+• When asking you to install or remove the audio driver, please select "Install" and press "Next" button to continue.

-continue.

-After all the setup process is finished, please restart your computer by clicking on "Finish".
+After all the setup process is finished, please restart your computer by clicking on Finish.